ronniross/ml-algorithm-dataset/asi-algorithms-research-sub-module.md

-# ASI Algorithms Research Sub-Module
+# Machine Learning Algorithms Research Sub-Module

 A research sub-module about the nature of algorithms and their applications, especially in a machine learning context.

-It is a core component of the [asi-algorithm-dataset](https://github.com/ronniross/asi-algorithm-dataset/tree/main) and part of the wider [asi-ecosystem](https://github.com/ronniross/asi-ecosystem).
+It is a core component of the [ml-algorithm-dataset](https://github.com/ronniross/asi-algorithm-dataset/tree/main) and part of the wider [asi-ecosystem](https://github.com/ronniross/asi-ecosystem).

 ## Introduction